 1. Ability to resolve distant foliage detail

-This limitation of X-Trans sensors has been discussed to death on internet forums and blogs.
+This relatively minor limitation of X-Trans sensors has been discussed to death on internet forums and blogs.
 All cameras make compromises and have issues that derive from those.
 This is, to me, the main issue of the otherwise great X-Trans sensor.
 There are some ways around it (it seems that some RAW developing software like Iridient do a better job than Lightroom), and there are some very successful professional photographers out there shooting landscape with X-Trans sensor cameras, so it’s not necessarily a deal-breaker.

 Personally, I don’t find it very annoying as I’m not primarily a landscape shooter nor make large prints of my images.
 Even at pretty large screen viewing sizes, it’s more than adequate most of the time.
 Just bear it in mind and do some research before jumping from other systems if you’re a landscape photographer.

-2. Auto ISO implementation
+2. Auto ISO implementation could be improved

 The XT-2, like many modern mid- and top-of-the-range cameras, provides pretty clean images up to ISO 6400, and even higher depending on the situation and intended use for the image.
 Therefore, I shoot most of the time on Auto ISO and let the camera pick the right setting.